alisaifee/coredis/docs/source/compatibility.rst

 RPOPLPUSH
 *********

-Remove the last element in a list, prepend it to another list and return it
+Returns the last element of a list after removing and pushing it to another list.
+Deletes the list if the last element was popped.

 - Documentation: `RPOPLPUSH <https://redis.io/commands/rpoplpush>`_
 - Implementation: :meth:`~coredis.Redis.rpoplpush`